The Big Picture

 Global Citizens and Global Scholars

 The campus community is committed to providing our students with an inclusive learning environment that prepares our graduates to meet the challenges of an increasingly global society and to begin careers in fields that may not yet exist.
-The Global Citizenship and Global Scholar courses that are part of this new curriculum, and the Global Scholar Option, have been designed to help prepare UW Oshkosh graduates to become talented, liberally educated, and technically skilled global citizens.
+The Global Citizenship and Global Scholar courses that are part of this new curriculum, and the Global Scholar Certificate, have been designed to help prepare UW Oshkosh graduates to become talented, liberally educated, and technically skilled global citizens.

 Global Learning across the curriculum